-Phase changes are another instance where entropy changes are obvious.
+Phase changes are another instance where entropy changes are usually obvious.
 When water ice melts, a very well-ordered tetrahedral lattice of water molecules, each sharing four hydrogen bonds, is disrupted.

-While the water molecules in liquid water are spaced just about as far apart as in ice (they're actually a little closer), they are relatively free to rotate, and those bonds are transitive – breaking and reforming frequently.
+While the water molecules in liquid water are spaced just about as far apart as in ice (they're actually a little closer), they are relatively free to rotate, and those bonds are transient – breaking and reforming frequently.
 There's more chaos in water, and that's higher entropy.

 We know that if we leave an ice cube out on the table at room temperature, it will spontaneously melt, and that the liquid water that results is more disordered than the crystalline solid.
-An it takes a lot of energy to run a freezer to remove heat from water to restore it to its organized, crystallized form.
+And it takes a lot of energy to run a freezer to remove heat from water to restore it to its organized, crystallized form.

 It's similar for boiling.
 Compared to liquids, the spacing between molecules in a gas is far larger.
 For example, in liquid water the average O-O spacing is about 3 Å (3 x 10-10 m), where in the gas at room temperature, it's more like 3 × 10-7 m, a factor of about 1000 larger.

 Spreading out is a way to generate disorder, and the large distance between water molecules in the gas phase means that intermolecular forces can't really produce any meaningful alignment or organization.